The Edge of Heaven poster

 Fatih Akin's Structural Approach

-Among the 5 Fatih Akin films analyzed on Arcplot, the average structural score is 6.9, demonstrating varied approaches to story architecture.
-The Edge of Heaven takes a more unconventional approach compared to the director's typical style.
+Among the 4 Fatih Akin films analyzed on Arcplot, the average structural score is 6.8, demonstrating varied approaches to story architecture.
+The Edge of Heaven represents one of the director's most structurally precise works.
 For comparative analysis, explore the complete Fatih Akin filmography.

 Comparative Analysis

-Additional drama films include Eye for an Eye, South Pacific and Kiss of the Spider Woman.
-For more Fatih Akin analyses, see Soul Kitchen, Rhinegold and In the Fade.
+Additional drama films include After Thomas, South Pacific and Dirty Dancing: Havana Nights.
+For more Fatih Akin analyses, see In the Fade, Head-On and Soul Kitchen.

 Plot Points by Act